D.C. will offer private-sector workers maximum paid-leave benefits, CFO says

 “I always said that the CFO’s cost estimates for the program were way too high, which meant employers were paying way too much in tax for what their employees were getting in paid leave benefits,” Silverman said in a statement, adding that she was surprised the changes were able to occur all in one year rather than over time.

-Lee noted in his letter that the Department of Employment Services, which administers the program, is figuring out how quickly it can implement the new changes, which could be as soon as July 1.
+Lee noted in his letter that the Department of Employment Services (DOES), which administers the program, is figuring out how quickly it can implement the new changes, which could be as soon as July 1.

 The District began taxing private-sector businesses large and small in 2020 to fund the Universal Paid Family Leave Act, which was passed by the council in 2016.
 The benefits are available to all eligible workers, which include workers who spend more than 50 percent of their time working in D.C., even if their jobs provide additional leave benefits.
 Using the tax revenue, the city currently reimburses employees for 90 percent of their first $912 in weekly pay and 50 percent of their remaining weekly pay, with a cap of $1,009 per week.

-Note: A previous version of this article incorrectly referred to Fitzroy Lee as acting chief financial officer for D.C.
-He was acting chief financial officer at the time he wrote a letter about paid family leave but has since been made permanent chief financial officer.
-The article has been corrected.